 Wearing white after Labor Day has long been considered a fashion faux-pas.
 However, no one is certain where the rule “you cannot wear white after Labor Day” came from.

 Over time this natural trend became codified into fashion tradition.
 Either way, despite what fashion critics might say, it’s not a hard and fast rule.
-Coco Chanel famously bucked the trend and wore white year-round, so in 2022 there’s no reason not to wear your favorite white clothes in the fall.
+Coco Chanel famously bucked the trend and wore white year-round, so in 2023 there’s no reason not to wear your favorite white clothes in the fall, winter and spring, too.